-Data is classified into two main categories: (1) Work-in-progress Data - data generated at intermediate stages in an investigation, of uncertain quality and with substantially incomplete contextual information and (2) Archival Data - contextualized data worth saving in a community repository for later reference and reuse.
+Data will be classified into two main categories:

+Work-in-progress Data - data generated at intermediate stages in an investigation, of uncertain quality and with incomplete contextual information which limits its usability Archival Data - high-quality data worth saving in a community repository for later reference and reuse

 The scientific judgment of the investigators involved, guided by 2DCC policy and goals, will inform what data is deemed archival in quality.
-In cases where consensus cannot be obtained, the ELT will make this determination.
+As a general guide, data of sufficient quality to publish is archival.
+User input is crucial for deciding when data is archival; but in cases where consensus cannot be obtained, the ELT will make this determination.